-Duties and responsibilities of SCC's Title IX coordinator include monitoring and oversight of overall implementation of Title IX compliance at the College, including programming, training, prevention and awareness, as well as communications and coordination with grievance procedures for faculty, staff, students and other members of the campus community.
+Duties and responsibilities of SCC's Title IX coordinators include monitoring and oversight of overall implementation of Title IX compliance at the College, including programming, training, prevention and awareness, as well as communications and coordination with grievance procedures for faculty, staff, students and other members of the campus community.

 St. Charles Community College

-- Non-Discrimination and Equal Opportunity
+- Article IV.01 Non-Discrimination and Equal Opportunity, excluding Sexual Misconduct (Procedures)

 - Student Conduct, Discipline and Due Process